ibid/ibid/docs/install.rst

 .. [#db-required] If you don't need user-accounts (and many other features), the database code could be removed.
    It'd probably be quite a bit of work, though.

+.. [#soappy-install] SOAPpy can be hard to install, so we have debian packages and eggs to help. ``setup.py`` knows where to look.

 .. vi: set et sta sw=3 ts=3: